mw00847/molecular-interactions/README.md

 Mixtures of acetone and water were prepared across a range of volume ratios from 10:90 to 90:10 (acetone:water) and the FTIR spectrum was taken for each.
 The FTIR has been collected on a Nicolet iD7 with a resolution of 2cm-1.

-The carbonyl peak of each concentration is determined using Voigt peak fitting and the difference between the experimental peak and the QM calculated vibrations are used as the target for Machine Learning. (voigt_peak_centre.py)
+The carbonyl peak position at each concentration is determined using Voigt peak fitting and the difference between the experimental peak and the QM calculated vibrations are used as to create the "delta matrix" the difference between the experimental values and the QM vibrations. (voigt_peak_centre.py)

-The QM training set is made up of 1000 conformations of water surrounding a static acetone molecule (create_initial_geometries(G).ipynb)
+The QM training set is made up of ~1000 conformations of water surrounding a static acetone molecule (create_initial_geometries(G).ipynb)

 <p align="center">
   <img src="./angle_plot.png" alt="Water angles in training data" width="400"/>